 Managing our environmental impacts

-The management of climate-related risks and opportunities is integrated into the Company’s overarching risk management framework.
+At the same time, we have begun working to integrate the management of specific climate-related risks and opportunities into our company’s overarching risk management framework.

 Environmental management approach

 Royal Mail’s environmental management system has been maintained in line with the BS EN ISO 14001 Management systems standard.
 Supporting procedures and guidance documents enable our sites to appropriately manage identified environmental aspects and associated impacts, as well as legal and other compliance requirements.
-Fourteen sites within our UK operations are certified to the ISO 14001 environmental management standard including some of our largest processing and distribution sites, and Royal Mail Head Office.
-All Parcelforce Worldwide operational sites and head office are also certified to ISO 14001.
+All Parcelforce Worldwide operational sites and head office are certified to ISO 14001.

 We will continue to review our ISO 14001 coverage and certification to ensure it remains appropriate for our business operations.